Berthe Morisot

 Impressionist Art

 Morisot's art blossomed with the growth of Impressionism during the later 1870s and early 1880s.
-As a strong opponent of traditional Academic art, as taught in the official academies of Europe, she was a champion of Impressionist doctrine, putting her daily experiences onto canvas.
-Her pictures reflect her upbringing and class: eschewing the nude, as well as urban and streetscapes scenes, she concentrated on garden settings, boating scenes and portraits using family and friends as models.
+As a strong opponent of traditional Academic art, as taught in the official academies of Europe, she was an active champion of Impressionist doctrine, putting her daily experiences onto canvas.
+Her pictures reflect her upbringing and class: eschewing the nude, as well as urban and streetscapes scenes, she focused on landscape painting (garden settings, boating scenes) and portrait art (using family and friends as models).
 Above all, she portrayed the comfort and intimacy of family life - as in her masterpiece The Cradle (1872).
-The fact that she excelled in watercolour painting, pastels, and drypoint, as well as oil painting, gives some indication of her exceptional painterly talent.
+(Note: to understand more about Morisot's style of art, see: Characteristics of Impressionist Painting 1870-1910.)

 Works by Berthe Morisot hang in several of the world's best art museums, notably the Musee d'Orsay in Paris and the National Gallery of Art in Washington DC.
 In addition, the Santa Barbara Museum of Art owns her outstanding painting View of Paris From the Heights of the Trocadero (1872), in which she combines her two main themes - landscape painting and women with children.